liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

         (session) => userHomepage(session) // when session is Some
       );
 ```
-Here you can see if the value is None() we direct the user to the LoginScreen, and if we do have a session, the user can proceed straight to the userHomepage.
+Here you can see that if the value is None() we direct the user to the LoginScreen, and if we do have a session, the user can proceed straight to the userHomepage.

 ### Adding selectors into the mix
-We know from our definition that selectors take the application state and return the given state value.
-A selector to get the userName might be expected to look like this:
+Selectors take the full state and return the requested value.
+A selector to get the userName might look like this:
 ```dart
 String getLoggedInUserName(state){
    return state.session.userName;